 (4th paragraph) The Contractor shall check all Department established Primary horizontal and vertical control points per the CDOT Survey Manual Chapter 6 and verify and document in the survey records their horizontal accuracy tolerance per the CDOT Survey Manual Chapter 5, and their vertical accuracy tolerance per the CDOT Survey Manual Chapter 6, for a CDOT Class A, Primary Survey before using them for construction surveying control.

+Permanent Water Quality As-Constructed Survey.
 The Contractor shall complete an as-constructed survey of each Permanent Water Quality (PWQ) control measure (CM).
 Surveys are conducted on all PWQ CM for two reasons:

 To provide initial location information for CDOT PWQ CM inventory, and